dashingsoft/pyarmor/docs/man.rst

 -4, --bind-ipv4 IPV4        Bind license to ipv4 addr
--m, --bind-mac MACADDR      Bind license to mac addr -x, --bind-data DATA        Pass extra data to license, used to extend license type
+-m, --bind-mac MACADDR      Bind license to mac addr -x, --bind-data DATA        Pass extra data to license, used to extend license type --disable-restrict-mode     Disable all the restrict modes --enable-period-mode        Check license per hour when the obfuscated script is running

 **DESCRIPTION**